beanni/beanni/README.md

 | `npx beanni fetch` | Grab your data |
 | `npx beanni explore` | Launch the analysis UI |

+💡 Be careful with `npm` vs `npx` in some of those commands; they look very similar at a glance.

 ## Security

 Beannie all runs locally on your own machine, or your own hosting.
 There are no shared web services in play.